byui-cse/cse251-course/week10/prove.md

 ## Submission

-When finished

-- upload your Python files to Canvas.
+When finished upload your Python files to I-Learn.